TeamLab Planets Review: Is It Worth It?

 The best time to visit TeamLab Planets is at opening on a weekday.

-If that’s not possible, I would choose two hours before closing (and eat ramen before your visit).
+If that’s not possible, I would choose 6pm or 3-4 hours before closing.

-The middle of the day is busiest, and you should avoid weekends and public holidays if you can.
+The middle of the day is busiest, so avoid weekends and public holidays if you can.

 Simon in the Floating Flower Garden at TeamLab Planets in Tokyo.